autismuk/Font-Manager/README.md

 ... same thing. the display.newBitmapText() is actually a shorthand to this to help people who aren't OOP minded.
 Which is fine :)

 The font height (40 in this example) is the vertical total height of the font in pixels, including ascenders and descenders.
 So you can guarantee that a string created with a 40 pixel height will fit in a 40 pixel gap (unless you use multi-lines, obviously !).

+If you use the DEFAULT_SIZE constant, which is in both a string instance and the BitmapString class as a static, it will use the actual physical size of the font - the 1x font, not the 4x font.
+It will be consistent on differing resolution devices.
+If you actually *want* to use the 4x font (say) use font@4x as the font name, with DEFAULT_SIZE.

 The font names check for scaling.
 So if you ask for a font called "retrofont" for an iPad Retina it will look for retrofont@4x.fnt, then it will look for retrofont@2x.fnt, then it will look for retrofont.fnt.
 A normal iPad will look for retrofont@2x.fnt, then retrofont.fnt etc. This is for compatibility with bmGlyph which can output fonts at different scales to save on texture memory in the device.
 This is completely independent of scaling in config.lua ; it works out the desired scale using the recommended code in the Corona article on Retina displays and looks for it manually.

 The strings have their own internal direction and position, they also have modifiers so you can tweak the shape and size and rotation of individual characters, either statically, or they can be animated automatically.

 The basic idea is that the string has a static, boring, non-animated position where it just 'is' - no modifier, no animation.
 From the point of view of the graphics system, this is where the string 'is' (for anchoring and so on) irrespective of how you animate or modify it.
 This is because if you anchored on the actual displayed graphic, the anchor points might move around in an arbitrary way.
 The exception to this is the tap/touch event listeners which operate on where the font characters actually are visually.

 So to curve this string can be as simple as :